pikepdf/pikepdf/docs/topics/pages.rst

 To preserve indirect references, use :meth:`pikepdf.Object.emplace`, which will (conceptually) delete all of the content of target and replace it with the content of source, thus preserving indirect references to the page.
+(Think of this as demolishing the interior of a house, but keeping it at the same address.)

 .. ipython::